Authorization Application Review and Approval Policies

-Use of RAM on the MU Campus (other than at the MU Research Reactor) is allowed only under Authorizations approved by the MU Radiation Safety Committee (RSC).
-Control of the uses of RAM is established by MU’s NRC License, State Registrations, and by local, State and Federal regulations.
-Failure to comply with authorization policies puts the MU NRC Radioactive Materials License at risk.
+Use of RAM on the MU Campus (other than at the MU Research Reactor) is allowed only under RAM permits approved by the MU Radiation Safety Committee (RSC).
+Control of the use of RAM is established by MU’s NRC License, State Registrations, and by local, State and Federal regulations.

-An authorization is issued for no more than a three year period.
-A renewal application is required to extend the authorization.
-The authorization is allowed to continue work if the renewal application has been accepted by the Radiation Safety Staff (RSS) where accepted is defined as the RSS receiving a final draft with no additional revisions on or before the permit expiration date.
-The acceptance of the renewal by the RSS allows the authorization to remain in good standing with the RSC and the Radiation Safety Program (RSP) and continue active status.
-If the authorization fails to meet this requirement, the Radiation Safety Officer (RSO) has the authority to temporarily inactivate the authorization as well as implement other corrective actions.
-If the RSS accepts the renewal on or before the permit expiration date, then the authorization can continue active status during the remainder of the review process, even if the expiration date has passed.
+A RAM permit is issued for no more than a three year period.
+A renewal application is required to extend the RAM permit.
+The Permitted Individual (PI) is allowed to continue work if the renewal application has been accepted by the Radiation Safety Staff (RSS).
+In this scenario, "accepted" means that the RSS has received a final draft of the renewal application on or before the permit expiration date.
+The acceptance of the renewal by the RSS allows the PI to remain in good standing with the RSC and the Radiation Safety Program (RSP) while the application is reviewed.
+If the PI fails to meet this requirement, the Radiation Safety Officer (RSO) has the authority to temporarily inactivate the ram permit as well as implement other corrective actions.

-The RSC meets once every two months to review applications that require full RSC review.
-If an AU is submitting an application to be reviewed by the full committee, they should submit at least one month prior to the meeting to allow time for review by all parties.
+The RSC meets periodically to review applications that require full committee review.
+If a PI is submitting an application that needs to be reviewed by the full committee, they should submit at least six weeks prior to the meeting to allow time for all stages of the review process.
+All applications that require full committee review must first be reviewed by the assigned Health Physicist, RSO, and RSC Reviewer (RSCR).

-Paperwork required based on the type of application can be found on the RAM Authorization Applications page.
+Once submitted, permit amendment applications are classified as administrative, minor or major based on teh requested action.
+The required application paperwork can be found on the RAM Authorization Applications page.
 Contact your assigned Health Physicist if you have any questions.

 ADMINISTRATIVE CHANGES

-• Request: Request of change by AU, Administrator, or RSO
+• Request: Request of change by PI, Administrator, or RSO

 • Review/Approval Chain: HP (as needed), RSO

-• Change: RSS records updated; updated authorization form may be issued at that time or at the next amendment; RSC updated on amendments issued.
+• Change: RSS records updated; updated RAM permit may be issued at that time or at the next amendment; RSC is updated at next meeting.

-• Types: Name; degree; job title; department (without change in authorized administrative reporting); office address; telephone numbers; e-mail address; type of instrument used; change in RW’s approved to work under authorization; change in order amount limit up to possession limit; reduction or removal of isotope possession limit; use area inactivation or closeout; inactivation or reactivation of authorization; authorization termination; inactive renewal; addition or removal of Secondary User; change in Primary User in existing co-authorization.
+• Types: Name; degree; job title; department (without change in authorized administrative reporting); office address; telephone numbers; e-mail address; type of instrument used; change in RW’s approved to work under authorization; change in order amount limit up to possession limit; reduction or removal of radionuclide possession limit; use area inactivation or closeout; inactivation or reactivation of authorization; authorization termination; inactive renewal; addition or removal of Co-AU (medical only); change in Primary User in existing co-authorization.

 MINOR CHANGES